-Endoscopic sinus surgery This procedure is used to treat chronic sinusitis and to remove benign nasal tumors.
-It is also performed with the aim of expanding the nasal drainage pathways for the sinuses and to improve ventilation.
+Endoscopic sinus surgery This procedure is used to treat chronic sinusitis and remove benign nasal polyps.
+It is also performed with the aim of expanding the nasal drainage pathways of the sinuses and to improve ventilation.
 Learn more about this procedure in Turkey, and how to prepare for it.

 Why is sinus surgery performed?

 Chronic sinus infections are usually treated with medication rather than surgery.

 However, sinus surgery may be necessary when these infections are frequent or persistent.

 Therefore, sinus surgery is most commonly used to treat chronic sinus infections, but it may be necessary for other sinus problems.

 Endoscopic sinus surgery involves widening the openings between the sinuses and inside the nose to improve sinus ventilation and help mucus escape into the nose.

 It also enables the removal of sinus tissue, bone, or polyps.

 Endoscopic sinus surgery is a newer technique that reduces postoperative bleeding, is less invasive than traditional sinus surgery, and requires less recovery time.